davidthings/spokefpga/docs/_pages/pipelines.md

 ### Ready

 However, there is another problem here.
 What if the Consumer is not ready?
 It may take a little bit after a reset to be receptive to data.
-Some data may cause it to pause for a little while, etc.  To solve this problem we add the Consumer provided signal, `ready`.
+Some data may cause it to pause for a little while, etc. If the Producer sends a value, but the Consumer can't accept it at that cycle, the data gets lost.
+To solve this problem we give the Consumer a signal, `ready`.

 <div id="pipe_data_valid_ready"></div>